 Latch A logic primitive with two inputs (SET and RESET) and one output.
-If the SET input goes true, the output goes true unless the customer, with no inter-exchange switching arrangements.
+If the SET input goes true, the output goes true unless the tomer, with no inter-exchange switching arrangements.
+Leasedlines may be point-to-point or multipoint.